-- a) Advocacy: Serves as the Federal Highway Administration (FHWA) advocate and a national leader for the elimination of highway fatalities and serious injuries and leads highway safety infrastructure programs.
+- a) Advocacy: Serves as the FHWA advocate and a national leader for the elimination of highway fatalities and serious injuries, and leads highway safety infrastructure programs.
 Supports all FHWA offices in developing strong relationships with State, Tribal, and local transportation and safety agencies and other public and private sector stakeholders.
 Provides national and international leadership to improve safety for all highway users. - b) Strategic Planning and Quality: Develops and executes national policies and plans, implements program initiatives, and provides program leadership, management, and oversight for roadway-oriented safety programs.
 Initiates quality self-assessments, program evaluations, and system and process improvements to continually improve the quality of FHWA's safety programs, products, and services.
 Develops and maintains the HSA Business Plan. - c) Legislation, Regulations, Policy, and Guidance: Develops regulations, policies, and guidance related to FHWA's highway safety mission.
-Carries out these functions in cooperation with other U.S. Department of

-Transportation (DOT) and Federal Agencies, as well as FHWA Headquarters (HQ) and field offices.
+Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWA HQ and field offices.

 - d) Safety Leadership: Provides leadership in coordinating with other appropriate FHWA offices to initiate and develop national safety programs to continuously work towards eliminating highway fatalities and serious injuries.
-Coordinates as appropriate with other FHWA and DOT organizations, other Federal Agencies, and the public and private sectors to improve highway safety. - e) Technology Delivery: In cooperation with the FHWA's Offices of Technical Services (OTS); Infrastructure (HIF); Operations (HOP), Federal Lands Highway (HFL); Planning, Environment, and Realty (HEP); and Research, Development, and Technology (HRT), leads the development and execution of a multi-year research and technology program plan to develop and demonstrate broad-based and multidisciplinary products, tools, and practices to improve highway safety. - f) Outreach and Consultation: Seeks the views of FHWA field offices, State and local governments, and the private sector on the development and implementation of highway safety infrastructure and other safety technologies, programs, and strategies to carry out office functions.
+Coordinates as appropriate with other FHWA and DOT organizations, other Federal Agencies, and the public and private sectors to improve highway safety. - e) Technology Delivery: In cooperation with the FHWA HIT; Offices of Infrastructure (HIF); Operations (HOP), HFL; HEP; and HRT, leads the development and execution of a multi-year research and technology program plan to develop and demonstrate broad-based and multidisciplinary products, tools, and practices to improve highway safety. - f) Outreach and Consultation: Seeks the views of DOT field offices, State and local governments, and the private sector on the development and implementation of highway safety infrastructure and other safety technologies, programs, and strategies to carry out office functions.
 Assesses the community impact of issues relating to highway safety and ensures that the interest of the users and the community are addressed in safety policies and programs. - g) Strategic and Unit Plan Implementation: The unit plan identifies activities the office will undertake to achieve national objectives.
 These activities are compiled into the Spend, Unit, Performance, Execution, Research worksheet.
-In cooperation with HSA, HRT, and OTS, facilitates development of multi-year and annual Highway Safety Research and Technology Program roadmaps for priority topic areas. - 3) The AA for Safety provides executive direction over the activities of the following organizational elements: - a) Office of Safety Technologies (HSST) - b) Office of Safety Programs (HSSP)
+In cooperation with HSA and Operations Research and Development and HIT, facilitates development of multi-year and annual Highway Safety Research and Technology Program roadmaps for priority topic areas. - 3) The AA for Safety provides executive direction over the activities of the following organizational elements: - a) Office of Safety Technologies (HSST) - b) Office of Safety Programs (HSSP)